kevin3010/AmazonQuestionsOnReddit/README.md

 ### 🧑‍💼 Behavioral
 - Tell me about a time when you demonstrated [Leadership Principle]
 - Questions related to the Leadership Principle "Learn and be curious"
-### 🛠️ Technical / LLD / System Design
-- A coding challenge (described as easy with follow-ups, no specific problem provided)
-- A problem solvable with backtracking and dynamic programming

 ---